o3de/o3de.org/content/docs/userguide/ui/editor/transform-scale.md

 ---
-description: ' Use the Scale to Device setting in the &ui-canvas-editor; to scale game UIs to different resolutions in &ALYlong;. '
+description: ' Use the Scale to Device setting in the UI Editor to scale game UIs to different resolutions in Amazon Lumberyard. '
 title: Scale to Device
 ---
 # Scale to Device {#ui-editor-transform-scale}